Piano Concerto No. 2 (Beethoven): Movements

 The first movement begins with a triumphant orchestral opening on the tonic chord, and maintains a playfulness while using chromatic passages to show off the soloist's technique.
 The second movement is characteristically serene and peaceful, while the closing Rondo brings back the youth-filled playfulness heard in the opening movement.

 I. Allegro con brio

-This movement is in the concerto variant of sonata form (double-exposition sonata form).
-The orchestra introduces the main theme and the subordinate theme in its exposition.
-The second exposition is in F major.
+This movement is in the concerto variant of sonata form (double-exposition sonata form, in which the soloist repeats the orchestra's initial exposition of the musical material of the movement).
+The orchestra introduces the main theme in B-flat major, and the subordinate theme in D-flat major, in its exposition.
+In the second exposition, the subordinate theme is in F major.
 The development wanders in key and ends on a long B-flat major scale.
-The recapitulation is similar to the exposition and is in B-flat major.
+The recapitulation is similar to the expositions and is in B-flat major.

 There is a rather difficult cadenza composed by Beethoven himself, albeit much later than the concerto itself.
 Stylistically, the cadenza is very different from the concerto, but it makes use of the first opening theme.
 Beethoven applies this melody to the cadenza in several different ways, changing its character each time and displaying the innumerable ways that a musical theme can be used and felt.

 This movement was written between 1787 and 1789 in Bonn.
 Average performances last from thirteen to fourteen minutes.